Bierinformatik/miRNAture/README.md

 The **miRNAture** pipeline implements a workflow specific to animal microRNAs that automatizes homology search and validation steps.
-On the homology seach it combines two modes: sequence-homology by `blast` or/and `nhmmer` using query sequences or hidden markov models (HMMs), and structural validation performed by the `INFERNAL` package, using covariance models (CMs).
+On the homology search it combines two modes: sequence-homology by `blast` or/and `nhmmer` using query sequences or hidden markov models (HMMs), and structural validation performed by the `INFERNAL` package, using covariance models (CMs).
-A merginng step produces a final list of homology candidates.
+A merging step produces a final list of homology candidates.
 Over those candidates a _Mature annotation_ stage performs a correction of the position of mature sequences on the detected precursor and a structural evaluation in terms of minimum free energy (MFE), precursor length, folding and the evaluation of anchored family specific-multiple secondary alignment (using `MIRfix`).
-Final sanity checks are performed on the _Evaluation_ stage, that reviews all the last mature annotation process, filtering the invalid candidates at structure level and reporting valid candidates on GFF3/BED and FASTA files together with a summarize file that provides overall information about detected miRNA candidates and families.
+Final sanity checks are performed on the _Evaluation_ stage, that reviews all the last mature annotation process, filtering the invalid candidates at structure level and reporting valid candidates on GFF3/BED and fasta files together with a summarize file that provides overall information about detected miRNA candidates and families.

 ### Input files
-The most important input file is a dna sequence.
+The most important input file is a DNA sequence.
 This could be a multifasta sequence (i.e. complete genome or group of particular sequences) that belongs from a common specie.
 Here I describe the general command line options to run **miRNAture** in its _complete_ mode: